dsohk/rancher-devsecops-workshop/docs/part-3.md

 cat mysonarqube.txt
 ```

 1. Login to your Sonarqube instance with the generated credential from Part 1.
+Upon successful login, you will be prompt to change your inital password.
 2. Choose `Add a Project`.

 ![Add Project in Sonarqube](./images/sonarqube-add-project.png)